Abensett/1.-Libft/README.md

 ### General Info
 ***
-This is a library of useful functions that I will supply during all the process of learning computer science.
+This is a library of useful functions that I will supply during all the process of learning coding in C.

 ## Functions